Offshore Wind Energy Development in Humboldt County

 Humboldt County has been featured in local, national and international news recently after being identified as a potentially ideal location for offshore wind energy generation.
-The RCEA, tasked with developing local renewable resources and energy-related economic advancement, has taken lead on coordinating the extensive planning and research process required.
+The RCEA, tasked with developing local renewable resources and energy-related economic advancement, has taken lead on coordinating the extensive planning and research process required for what could be California’s first floating offshore wind project.
 While input from local fishermen, tribes, environmentalists, and government partners has been ongoing, public input and participation are key to understanding and shaping the benefits to our community.

 The North Coast is a potentially-ideal location for developing offshore wind energy technologies, for a number of reasons: